 Suicides can appear to happen fast, or “out of nowhere,” when we have not noticed any indications of a person’s suicidality.
 Although most people (80%) present a range of indicators to the people around them, it is common to miss these warning signs.

 Suicides are also rarely the result of a single traumatic loss or change.
 Usually, there are many contributing factors and events that have developed or occurred over a period of time.
 A sudden traumatic event may be the ‘trigger’ event that moves a person to end their life, but it is unlikely the only cause.

 Research suggests that 70 to 90 per cent of people who have made a lethal attempt, or died by suicide, were suffering from one or more unmanaged mental health issues – such as protracted depression or anxiety, bi-polarity, psychosis, and/or substance abuse.
 While the presence of an unmanaged mental health issue can be associated with suicide, it is important to note that most people assessed with a mental illness are not at risk of suicide, and that few suicides are wholly the result of a mental illness.

-The pain you are experiencing probably feels unbearable.
-You might feel as if you have no other choice or no other options, but suicide is not your only choice; there are resources available and people who want to help you.
+Feeling like you can no longer cope?
+You might feel as if you have no other choice or no other options, but suicide is not your only choice; there are resources and people available to help you.

 Please reach out for help - call a crisis centre (1-888-562-1214), talk to a professional, or a friend.

 Youth Support Line

 A confidential peer support service operated by trained youth answering calls from other youth.
 Text from 4-10PM or call 24/7.

 24-Hour Crisis Line

 A safe, confidential and non judgmental crisis line to discuss anything troubling you.
 If it is a crisis to you, it is a crisis to us.

 1-800-SUICIDE: if you are considering suicide or are concerned about someone who may be, please call.